 That is why I have decided to do my part by raising funds to help other children.
 I volunteer my time on behalf of all the grieving mothers out there, and I continue to share my story and Olivier’s story with others.
 In recent months, I combined my ongoing search for meaning with my career aspirations and took a job at the CHU Sainte-Justine Foundation.
 That way, I can support the work I believe in so passionately every single day.

 Although I never took anything for granted before all this happened and I knew how fortunate I was, this experience impressed upon me how fragile life really is.
 It is always hanging by a thread, and it can all come crashing down at any moment.
 Today, I feel lucky to have a healthy son who keeps me grounded in reality.
 I admire his strength, and I am so proud of everything he is and does.
 I also have an incredible life partner, who is a fantastic father.
 Between them, they keep me focused and moving forward.

 As parents, we watch on as the children we bring into the world grow and thrive.
 But when things are cut short, it is important to take the time to process every step, reach out to the people around you, pick up the pieces and find your own meaning in all of it.
 I made a conscious decision to embrace the beauty and happiness in life.
 And Olivier’s spirit is always there to remind me of that.

-	We are honoured to be one of the 20 families involved in this fundraiser for the Foundation, to keep Olivier’s memory alive.
+In March 2021, we were honoured to be one of the 20 families involved in this fundraiser for the Foundation, to keep Olivier’s memory alive.
 Together, we can make a difference for the children and families of Sainte-Justine.
 It’s our own contribution to finding a cure for all the other Oliviers out there.
-Thank you for helping us help the CHU Sainte-Justine Foundation.
+Please consider joining us in supporting the CHU Sainte-Justine Foundation.